paragi/sphp/README.md

 #####maxWorkers (Default: 10)
 The maximum number of workers allowed to start.
 This number will never be exceded.
 Request will be rejected.
+Set this to limit the amount of RAM the server can use, when load is high.
+The foodprint is about 20MB / worker as of php-cgi 5.4 php-gci

     sphp.maxWorkers=20;

 #####stepDowntime (Default: 360 seconds)
-When the need arises, the number of workers kept ready are raised.
+The number of worker is increased dynamicaly, When the need arises.
 This is time it takes before the number of workers, are reduced by one.

     sphp.stepDowntime=600;